Trail of Tears: Cherokee forced relocation

 Fearing open warfare between federal troops and the Georgia militia, Jackson decided not to enforce Cherokee claims against the state of Georgia.
 He was already embroiled in a constitutional crisis with South Carolina (i.e. the nullification crisis) and favored Cherokee relocation over civil war.
 With the Indian Removal Act of 1830, the U.S. Congress had given Jackson authority to negotiate removal treaties, exchanging Indian land in the East for land west of the Mississippi River.
 Jackson used the dispute with Georgia to put pressure on the Cherokees to sign a removal treaty.

 The final treaty, passed in Congress by a single vote, and signed by President Andrew Jackson, was imposed by his successor President Martin Van Buren.
 Van Buren allowed Georgia, Tennessee, North Carolina, and Alabama an armed force of 7,000 militiamen, army regulars, and volunteers under General Winfield Scott to relocate about 13,000 Cherokees to Cleveland, Tennessee.
 After the initial roundup, the U.S. military oversaw the emigration to Oklahoma.
 Former Cherokee lands were immediately opened to settlement.
 Most of the deaths during the journey were caused by disease, malnutrition, and exposure during an unusually cold winter.

-The U.S. Army, under General Scott, initially rounded up and brought the Cherokee to several staging camps, after which Scott halted operations due to high numbers of deaths.
-The rest of the overland journey was subsequently conducted under the auspices of Chief John Ross, with government funding.